realmocaccino/jauntyslider/README.md

 **[default: false]**

-Activates the transition of the slides automatically.
+Activates the transition of the slides automatically.<br>
 The navigation is allowed even so.

 ### Interval